Asif-EWU/CSE365-Artificial-intelligence--16-soldiers-with-alpha-beta-pruning/README.md

 <h1>Artificial Intelligence project '16 soldiers with alpha-beta-pruning algorithm'</h1>

-It's a game called '16 soldiers' or '16 guti' or 'damru' made by C++ programming language using OpenGL library.
+It's a game called '16 soldiers' or '16 guti' or 'damru' made in C++ programming language using OpenGL library.

 For OpenGL setup follow this link: https://www.youtube.com/watch?v=HtJAQS2YDCY